iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 |---|---|
 | Input | raw mock fastq.gz |

-> A synthetically tiled mock sample will typically show **uniform maximum quality scores** and **no adapter content** — quite different from real sequencing data.
+> A synthetically tiled mock sample will typically show **uniform maximum quality scores** and **no adapter content** , quite different from real sequencing data.
 Worth pointing out to attendees as a sign this is simulated, not instrument-generated, data.

 ---

 ## Step 2 — KneadData (single-end mode)

-Run on the **raw fastq.gz**, even though the mock sample is already clean — this step is included for demonstration purposes, so attendees see the full standard pipeline.
+Run on the **raw fastq.gz**, even though the mock sample is already clean, this step is included for demonstration purposes, so attendees see the full standard pipeline.

 | Parameter | Value |
 |---|---|
 | Input | **Single-end** — select the one raw fastq.gz file |
 | Reference database | your host-decontamination DB (Human Genome) |

-Expect minimal trimming/removal, since the sample is already clean — a fine teaching point in itself ("here's what KneadData reports when there's nothing to clean").
+Expect minimal trimming/removal, since the sample is already clean, a fine teaching point in itself ("here's what KneadData reports when there's nothing to clean").
 Use the main cleaned-reads output going forward for assembly and taxnomic profiling.

 ---

 ## Step 3 — MetaPHlAn (on the ORIGINAL raw fastq.gz)

-Run MetaPHlAn on the **original, untouched raw fastq.gz** — this is a separate, parallel branch from the assembly path.
+Run MetaPHlAn on the **original, untouched raw fastq.gz** , this is a separate, parallel branch from the assembly path.
 MetaPHlAn profiles taxonomic composition directly from reads using marker genes, giving a quick community snapshot to later compare against what the assembly/binning pipeline recovers.

 | Parameter | Value |
 |---|---|
 | Input | **Single-end** mode |
 | Input file | the **original mock raw** fastq.gz (not KneadData's output) |

-Keep this output aside — you'll compare it against the GTDB-Tk classification of your final MAGs in Step 8.
+Keep this output aside, you'll compare it against the GTDB-Tk classification of your final MAGs in Step 8.

 ---